WillyIoBrok/CIV_template/README.md

 "CIV_template") - otherwise Arduino won't open properly.
 After downloading from Github it may be necessary to rename "CIV_template-main" or "CIV_template-xxx" to "CIV_template"

+Version 0.3 with the new "fastPTT" - mode has been uploaded May 30th, 22

 *********************************************

 LICENCE